This is the EIB Network, where we serve humanity simply by showing up.

 There might be some people you wouldn't mind being on your knees for, but I can't see it here.

-The Chicoms or the Saudis.
+The CHICOMs or the Saudis.

 But that's just me.

-What's Obama gonna do about Libya?
+What's Obama going to do about Libya?

-He's gotta do something.
+He's got to do something.

-He's gotta say something.
+He's got to say something.

 He can't.